SteveDunn/Vogen/docs/site/Writerside/topics/tutorials/Instances.md

 Previously in Vogen, you could only create instances via attributes because `new`, even inside the value object itself, was disallowed.

 This design turned out to be troublesome.
-For instance, [decimals are not a constance in C#](https://codeblog. jonskeet.uk/2014/08/22/when-is-a-constant-not-a-constant-when-its-a-decimal/), so this wasn't possible:
+For instance, [decimals are not a constant in C#](https://codeblog.jonskeet.uk/2014/08/22/when-is-a-constant-not-a-constant-when-its-a-decimal/), so this wasn't possible:

 ```C#
 [ValueObject<decimal>]